ExpHP/npyz/README.md

 * No `io::Write`, only one writing API that writes directly to the filesystem.

 Originally, `nippy` was a place for me to protype new features with reckless abandon before finally making a PR to `npy`, but even my first few foundational PRs have yet to be merged upstream.
 I believe Pavel has a good head on their shoulders and a great attention to detail, and I appreciated their initial response on my PRs, but nearly two years have passed since the last time I have heard from them.
 Therefore, I've decided to go forward and publish the fork.

+## License

+`nippy` is Copyright 2021 Michael Lamparski, and provided under the terms of the MIT License.

+`nippy` is based off of `npy`.  `npy` is Copyright 2018 Pavel Potoček, which was provided under the terms of the MIT License.